 She made her operatic stage debut at the Scala at only 23 years old as Rosina in Il Barbiere di Siviglia conducted by Riccardo Chailly and featuring young Juan Diego Flórez as Almaviva.

 Sonia has collaborated with conductors such as Rinaldo Alessandrini, Giovanni Antonini, Harry Bicket, Fabio Biondi, Ivor Bolton, Alan Curtis, William Christie, Ottavio Dantone, Diego Fasolis, Christopher Hogwood, René Jacobs, Paul McCreesh, Marc Minkowski, Jean-Christophe Spinosi, Patrick Summers, Jordi Savall, to name just a few, and appeared in productions of Robert Carsen, David McVicar, Pier Luigi Pizzi, John Copley, Damiano Michieletto and David Alden.

 Sonia’s repertoire comprises the Monteverdi Trilogy in which she appears as Ottone in L’Incoronazione di Poppea with Rinaldo Alessandrini, Penelope in Il Ritorno d’Ulisse in Patria with Ottavio Dantone, Messaggera and Speranza in L’Orfeo with William Christie at the Teatro Real in Madrid.

 In 2017/18 she was artist-in-residence at Wigmore Hall, London where she has been re-invited year after year since 2012.
 She gives recitals in major cities throughout Europe, South America and Japan with orchestras such as the Venice Baroque Orchestra, Il Giardino Armonico, Accademia Bizantina, Le Concert d’Astrée, Europa Galante, Kammerorchester Basel, Ensemble Matheus.

 Her vast discography includes several works by Handel – Il Trionfo del Tempo e del Disinganno, La Resurrezione (Virgin,) Lotario (DHM), Rodelinda (Deutsche Grammophon), Ezio (Erato) – and by Vivaldi: Senna festeggiante, L’Olimpiade, the title role in Ottone in Villa and the solo album “Arie Ritrovate” (Naïve).
 Sonia also recorded Monteverdi’s Orfeo (Erato) and the title role in Gluck’s Ezio.
 She appears in the following DVDs: Ascanio in Alba (Deutsche Grammophon) and Rinaldo (Opus Arte) in which she sings the title roles, as well as La Pietra di Paragone (Naïve).
-With the label Glossa, Sonia Prina recently released 3 albums: Handel’s Catone and Silla (title role) and the solo album dedicated to Gluck “Heroes in Love” which includes several world premiere recordings.
+With the label Glossa, Sonia Prina recently released 3 albums: Handel’s Catone and Silla (title role) and the solo album dedicated to Gluck “Heroes in Love” which includes some world premiere recordings.